Towards local testability for quantum coding: Preliminaries

-We will limit ourselves to the case when the objects $C_p$ are finite-dimensional vector spaces over the binary field $\F_2$ of the form $\F_2^{X_p}$ for $X_p$ some finite set.
+We will limit ourselves to the case when the vector spaces $C_p$ are finite-dimensional vector spaces over the binary field $\F_2$ of the form $\F_2^{X_p}$ for $X_p$ some finite set.
 Elements of $X_p$ are called {\em $p$-cells} and elements of $C_p$ are called {\em $p$-chains.} Our chain complexes will also be {\em bounded}, meaning that only a finite number of spaces $C_p$ will be non-zero.

 Elements of $\ker\partial_p$ are called cycles and elements of $\mathrm{Im}(\partial_{p+1})$ are called boundaries.
 Every boundary is a cycle but the converse is not necessarily true.
-Homology groups give information about this defect.
+Homology groups give information about this phenomenon.

 \begin{defn} The $p$-th \emph{homology group} $H_n(C_\bullet)$ of a chain complex $C_\bullet$ is defined as the quotient $H_p = \ker\partial_p / \mathrm{Im}\partial_{p+1}$. \end{defn}

 One also defines coboundary operators: $\delta_p: C_p \to C_{p+1}$ \textit{via} the adjoint (or transpose) map $\delta_p = \partial_{p+1}^*$ with the identification of $C_p^*$ with $C_p$ and of $C_{p+1}^*$ with $C_{p+1}$.
 The $p^{\mathrm{th}}$ cohomology group is given by $H^p=\ker \delta_p/\mathrm{Im}\delta_{p-1}$.
 A standard fact is that the $p^{\mathrm{th}}$ homology and cohomology groups are isomorphic.
 Their dimension is called the $p^{\mathrm{th}}$ \emph{Betti number} of the chain complex.